-A: This is only possible if the ceding scheme is an income drawdown plan.
+A: This is only possible if the original scheme offers income drawdown.

-If the client is not entitled to take income withdrawal from the existing drawdown pension plan, then funds have not been made available for the payment of a relevant pension under that scheme.
+If Guy doesn’t have the option of income drawdown under the original plan, then funds have not been made available for the payment of a relevant pension under that scheme.
 Any lump sum paid will not be TFC but an unauthorised payment and subject to a tax charge.

 A The capped drawdown will automatically convert to a flexi-access drawdown (FAD), so the restrictions on the amount of income that can be taken will be removed.
 The money purchase annual allowance will also be triggered which restricts the total amount of money purchase contributions made to all plans to £4,000 in a pension input period before a tax charge is applied.

 A No, new income drawdown plans set up after 6 April 2015 will be flexi-access drawdown plans.
 However, it is possible to start a new capped drawdown plan after 6 April 2015 but only so that an existing capped drawdown plan can be transferred in to it.

 The information provided is based on our current understanding of the relevant legislation and regulations and may be subject to alteration as a result of changes in legislation or practice.
 Also it may not reflect the options available under a specific product which may not be as wide as legislations and regulations allow.